 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

 M. Public Services.
 Would the project:

 1) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the following public services:

-Fire Protection? ✓
+a) Fire Protection? ✓

-Police Protection? ✓
+b) Police Protection? ✓

-Schools? ✓
+c) Schools? ✓

-Parks? ✓
+d) Parks? ✓

-Other Public Facilities? ✓
+e) Other Public Facilities? ✓

-Fire Protection
+a) Fire Protection

-The project site is located within Fire District #5 and would be served by Fire Station #55, located at 3520 Parsons Avenue.
-The response from this station would meet the desired response time of 4 to 6 minutes, citywide.
-The proposed change in land use designation would not affect the fire protection, but construction of the shopping center would be required to meet all requirements of the California Fire Code and the Merced Municipal Code.
-Compliance with these requirements and payment of Public Facility Impact Fees would reduce any future impacts to a less than significant level.
+The project site is located within Fire District #3 and would be served by Fire Station #53, located at 800 Loughborough Drive.
+The response from this station would meet the desired response time of 4 to 6 minutes, citywide, 90 percent of the time, within the financial constraints of the City.
+The proposed change in land use designation would not affect the fire protection.
+Any future changes to the building or site would be required to meet all requirements of the California Fire Code and the Merced Municipal Code.
+Compliance with these requirements would reduce any future impacts to a less than significant level.

-Police Protection
+b) Police Protection